ShuhaoZhangTony/ShuhaoZhangTony.github.io/_pages/Home.md

   </div>

 Prior to joining SUTD, I was a Postdoc Researcherat <a href="https://www.dima.tu-berlin.de/menue/staff/">DIMA Technische Universität Berlin</a> working with <a href="https://www.dima.tu-berlin.de/menue/staff/volker_markl/">Prof.Volker Markl</a> (ACM Fellow).
 I obtained the Ph.D. degree from the school of computing at <a href="https://www.nus.edu.sg/">National University of Singapore</a> in 2019 (supervised by <a href="https://www.comp.nus.edu.sg/~hebs/">Prof.Bingsheng He</a>) and the Bachelor degree with first-class honours from the school of computer engineering at <a href="https://www.ntu.edu.sg/">Nanyang Technological University, Singapore</a> (SM3 Scholars) in 2014.

-My current research interest include big data management systems (with special interests in stream processing and timeseries management), distributed and parallel computing and emerging ML/AI applications.
+My current research interest include big data management systems (with special interests in stream processing and timeseries management) on emerging hardware, distributed and parallel computing and emerging ML/AI applications (e.g., data stream mining, continuous AI, and federated learning).
 <!-- He had served as a PC member in a list of <a href="Service/">academic conferences</a>. -->

 <div class="w-100"></div>